Adi Shankara (788-820)

 126. Then he, the best among Yogis for having attained perfection, becomes free from all practices.
 The real nature of such a man never becomes an object of the mind or speech.

-129. While thinking of an object the mind identifies itself with that, and while thinking of a void it becomes blank, whereas by thinking of Brahman it attains to perfection.
-Therefore one should constantly think of (Brahman to attain to) perfection.
+129. While meditating on an object the mind identifies itself with that object, and while meditating on a void it becomes blank, whereas by meditating on Brahman it attains to perfection.
+Therefore one should constantly meditate on perfection.

 130. Those who give up this supremely purifying thought of Brahman live in vain and are on the same level with beasts.